Meet Your New Online Guilty Pleasure: 6 Chinese Dramas You’ll Absolutely Love Watching

 As Tudou TV and Youku TV have recently merged into one company, you may find similarities between the two.
 However, at this point in time, they are different enough that it’s worth searching on both.
 Both websites will use soku as their search engine for videos.

 PPTV works in two main ways.
 The first is similar to Tudou and Youku with a simple search online.
-You can also choose to download their app, which allows for more convenient viewing.
-Be aware that if you are not in mainland China, you may have limited access to content on the app.

 Another excellent search engine for Chinese dramas online is QQ TV.
 QQ Player is also available for download, which can make the process easier.
 You may find that watching the videos at certain off hours (according to the Chinese Standard Time) with less traffic will help with loading issues.